 In addition to financial aid for tuition, Holy Names Academy provides funds to assist students with non-tuition needs, such as classroom supplies or school activities.
-The majority of these funds are generated by the faculty and staff contributions to HNA’s Annual Giving Program, as well as a modest grant from the InvestED Foundation.
+The majority of these funds are generated by the faculty and staff contributions to HNA’s Annual Giving Program.
 The criterion for use is an established financial need that cannot be met by the student, her family, or any other support program.
 Students who request SAFE funds must have a financial aid application on file in the Business Office.
-To request funds, please call or email Mrs. Kim Dawson, Vice Principal of Student Life, at (206) 720-7815 or email@example.com.
+To request funds, please email the HNA Business Office.

 - Books: $450–$600.
 The textbook list is made available in August and students must purchase their books before the academic year begins.
 Physical textbooks (new and used) and digital textbooks* are available in the annual HNA Online Digital and Textbook Sale. *Digital textbooks are required for some classes and must be purchased through Holy Names Academy.

 - Student Activity Fee: $275 (Grades 9-11), $460 (Grade 12).
 Covers yearbook, ASB card, class retreats, testing fees, organizer book, handbook, directory, etc. Does not include class fees.
 Grade 12 fee includes graduation expenses.